Buddhist Wisdom for Everyday Living

 In our workshop, we’ll learn and discuss these foundational philosophical ideas of Buddhism and see how they may serve us in our everyday lives.
 We'll consider the complex nature of suffering, our relationship to the interconnectedness of all beings, and the path for achieving inner peace.
 We'll also learn a few simple meditation and mindfulness practices that may bring a bit of peace and calm to our day-to-day living.

-Philosophy Workshops emphasize discussion, life experience, self-examination, and practical application.
+Philosophy Workshops emphasize discussion, life experience, and practical application.
 They are led by philosophy professors committed to accessible language and open conversation.
 No prior philosophical training is necessary . . . just an open mind, a respectful approach to others, and a sense of humor!
-Is this your first philosophy workshop?
-Learn more about what to expect.

 About Your Workshop Leader: